 The breath should be incorporated naturally into the newly integrated core contractions.
 The muscles should maintain performance whether breathing in or breathing out.

-• The above activation should be easily performed and felt by the client without much effort.
+- The above activation should be easily performed and felt by the client without much effort.

-• While lying supine with knees bent and back neutral, instruct the client to engage all of the muscles of the deep core and allow the left leg to abduct slight while keeping the foot on the ground, like a hinge, and then return to start.
+- While lying supine with knees bent and back neutral, instruct the client to engage all of the muscles of the deep core and allow the left leg to abduct slight while keeping the foot on the ground, like a hinge, and then return to start.

-• The focus should be on maintaining the strong core contraction before, during and after the movement and also keeping the pelvis and other extremities perfectly still.
+- The focus should be on maintaining the strong core contraction before, during, and after the movement and also keeping the pelvis and other extremities perfectly still.

-• Perform this movement 10 times per side up to 3 times daily for two weeks.
+- Perform this movement 10 times per side up to 3 times daily for two weeks.

-• Similar exercises include marching, leg slides, and shoulder scaption.
+- Similar exercises include marching, leg slides, and shoulder scaption.

-• Certainly incorporating the deep contractions while walking, sitting, standing and performing ADLs is part of the core training program.
+- Certainly incorporating the deep contractions while walking, sitting, standing, and performing ADLs is part of the core training program.

 Core Stability and Strengthening

-Strength training all the core abdominal muscles by incorporating bird-dogs, prone bridges (plank), side planks, side bridges, supine bridges and dead bugs into your client’s programming is now appropriate.
+Strength training all the core abdominal muscles by incorporating bird-dogs, prone bridges (plank), side planks, side bridges, supine bridges, and dead bugs into your client’s programming is now appropriate.
 Once these exercises are mastered, adding loads, complexity, instability, and novel environments are great ways to progress after core training has been mastered.

 References

-NFPT Publisher Michele Rogers, MA, NFPT-CPT, manages and coordinates educational blogs and social media content for NFPT.
-She’s been a personal trainer for 20 years with a lifetime passion for all things health and fitness.
-Her mission is to raise kinesthetic awareness and nurture a mind-body connection.
-After battling chronic lower back pain and becoming a parent, Michele aims her training approach to emphasize corrective exercise and pain resolution.
-She holds a master’s degree in applied health psychology from Northern Arizona University.
+NFPT Publisher Michele G Rogers, MA, NFPT-CPT and EBFA Barefoot Training Specialist manages and coordinates educational blogs and social media content for NFPT, as well as NFPT exam development.
+She’s been a personal trainer and health coach for over 20 years fueled by a lifetime passion for all things health and fitness.
+Her mission is to raise kinesthetic awareness and nurture a mind-body connection, helping people achieve a higher state of health and wellness.
+After battling and conquering chronic back pain and becoming a parent, Michele aims her training approach to emphasize fluidity of movement, corrective exercise, and pain resolution.
+She holds a master’s degree in Applied Health Psychology from Northern Arizona University.
 Follow Michele on Instagram.